Libhongo14/app-load-testing-ag/README.md

-# My Project
+# App Load Testing AG

-This is a sample project generated using Python.
+This is an application that makes an API request and prints out the responses in the CLI

 ## Description